September 26, 2024

 I'll keep looking at my watch

-as if I have some other appointment.
+as if I have another appointment.

-I'll aggravate you on purpose.
+I'll annoy you on purpose.

-I got jilted once, a long time ago,
+I got jilted long ago,

 so I've learned to keep a certain distance.